 Fill in the information about the book you want, then at the bottom of the screen, click “Location+” and then select “Irish Cultural Center” and Submit.

 The MIL collection is a circulating and browsing research collection.
-Our evolving collection includes Irish literature and is updated constantly so please check back often.
-To checkout materials you need a McClelland Irish Library Membership and Phoenix Public Library Card available at any of its branches.
+Our evolving holdings are updated constantly, so please check back often.
+To checkout materials you need to be a member of the Irish Cultural Center and McClelland Irish Library.
+All materials are available for use by the general public within the library building.